TakashiYoshinaga/HoloLens2-Point-Cloud-App/README.md

 ## Notice
 1. You must agree it's not stable because still being alpha version.
-2. If you want to record video of your experience, I recomend to send trigger from deviceportal of web browser.
+2. If you want to record video of your experience, I recomend to send trigger from deviceportal of web browser.  <br>
-* Sometimes recording doesn't work if it's triggerd hand menue of HoloLens2.
+*) Sometimes recording doesn't work if it's triggerd hand menue of HoloLens2. <br>
-* If you want to start recording from hand menue of HoloLens2, toggle scan mode off from hand menue of this application before recording.
+*) If you want to start recording from hand menue of HoloLens2, toggle scan mode off from hand menue of this application before recording.  <br>